killermann/ipm/content/support.md

 ### This is long overdue, and will help sustain the site in more ways than one.

-For the past several years, IPM hosting has been donated by a very kind person who wanted to support IPM and [now on hiatus]&nbsp;[GAB][5].
-But I feel like I&#8217;ve long since overstayed my welcome, a guest who moved into a friend&#8217;s couch.
-And whenever the site gets slammed, I feel a &#8220;beggars can&#8217;t be choosers&#8221; type of guilt asking my host for help, knowing that I cannot afford the level of hosting this site needs.
+For several years, IPM hosting was donated by a very kind person who wanted to support the cause.
+But I felt like I had long since overstayed my welcome, a guest who moved into a friend&#8217;s couch.
+And whenever the site got slammed, I felt a &#8220;beggars can&#8217;t be choosers&#8221; type of guilt asking my host for help, knowing that I could not afford the level of hosting this site needs.

 Because the online resource itself doesn&#8217;t generate any revenue (I give everything away for free, and operate the site in the spirit of the&nbsp;[gift][6]), it&#8217;s dependent upon other things to survive (e.g., people paying me dollars to perform shows, speak, and royalties from my books).

 It&#8217;s also reliant upon me beyond income (my technical skills [low], my time [stretched thin]) to survive.
-If I go (e.g., if one of the 10,000 death threats I get a year is followed through), so does the site.
+If I go (e.g., if one of the 10,000 death threats I've received is followed through), so does the site.
 That would be a bummer on two accounts.

 ### From the very cockles of my heart: Thank you.